 Les Yay:Shut Your Mouth and Here Comes the Pain had romance storylines possible, specifically special scenes for Valentines Day and a proper romance that was treated as real (Jim Ross would inquire about it being kayfabe and tell you not to hurt the woman you're in a relationship with.)
 You could play as a Diva, and be involved with either one of the female competitors on the roster or a female CAW.
 Averted after this where you couldn't play as a woman.

-Mary Sue: Can possibly be done with 2010's create a storyline mode.
+Mary Sue: Can be done with the create a storyline mode.
 Santino Marella also seems to treat himself as such in a pre-made story.

 Universe mode is interesting in this regard.
 The best wrestlers, one might find, will struggle as they can just walk all over everyone but not gain popularity and support because they should win all the time.
 Take a wrestler who is not as skilled and defeat some of the tougher opponents and not only will their abilities shoot through the roof they will gain a massive following and quickly shoot up to championship contender status.